Locale (computer software): Specifics for Microsoft platforms

 Windows uses specific language and territory strings.

-The locale identifier (LCID) for unmanaged code on Microsoft Windows is a number such as 1033 for English (United States) or 1041 for Japanese (Japan).
-These numbers consist of a language code (lower 10 bits) and a culture code (upper bits), and are therefore often written in hexadecimal notation, such as 0x0409 or 0x0411.
+The locale identifier (LCID) for unmanaged code on Microsoft Windows is a number such as 1033 for English (United States), or 2057 for English (United Kingdom), or 1041 for Japanese (Japan).
+These numbers consist of a language code (lower 10 bits) and a culture code (upper bits), and are therefore often written in hexadecimal notation, such as 0x0409, 0x0809 or 0x0411.

 Microsoft is starting to introduce managed code application programming interfaces (APIs) for .NET that use this format.
 One of the first to be generally released is a function to mitigate issues with internationalized domain names, but more are in Windows Vista Beta 1.

 Starting with Windows Vista, new functions that use BCP 47 locale names have been introduced to replace nearly all LCID-based APIs.